sawyerpollard/sawyerpollard/README.md

 **I’m a student from New York trying to understand computers, physics, and data.
 This is where I code my ideas.**

-*Take a look at “Minecraft Weather New Tab” or “Hyperpuzzle” if you’re new here 🔍*
+*Take a look at “MineWeather” or “Hyperpuzzle” if you’re new here 🔍*